admin-shell-io/id/aas/3/1/README.md

  [http://admin-shell.io/aas/3/1/AssetAdministrationShell/derivedFrom](http://admin-shell.io/aas/3/1/AssetAdministrationShell/derivedFrom) The attribute derivedFrom of the AssetAdministrationShell class as defined in IDTA-01001-3-1.

+## AssetAdministrationShell/submodel
+ Reference to a submodel of the Asset Administration Shell

+ [http://admin-shell.io/aas/3/1/AssetAdministrationShell/submodel](http://admin-shell.io/aas/3/1/AssetAdministrationShell/submodel) The attribute submodel of the AssetAdministrationShell class as defined in IDTA-01001-3-1.

 ## AssetAdministrationShell/submodels
- Points from the Admin Shell to the Submodels that describe the Admin Shell of a given Asset

- [http://admin-shell.io/aas/3/1/AssetAdministrationShell/submodels](http://admin-shell.io/aas/3/1/AssetAdministrationShell/submodels) The attribute submodel of the AssetAdministrationShell class as defined in IDTA-01001-3-1.
+  Set of [references to the submodels](http://admin-shell.io/aas/3/1/AssetAdministrationShell/submodel) of the Asset Administration Shell

 <!--- AssetInformation --->